 I do doubt there are any bases in or near his native Washington, DC, named after former Confederates.
 However, I think a good alternative might be to re-name Fort (Henry L.) Benning near Columbus, GA, after Penn, since he had been at the fort and was on his way back to D.C. when he was killed.
 Jimmy Carter would still be a good person to honor with one of the naval bases currently named for Confederates.

-G.C. in Torrance, CA, writes: Personally, if I had my way, I would have renamed Fort Gordon from honoring John Brown Gordon to honor Gary Gordon, a master sergeant and Medal of Honor recipient who was killed at the battle of Mogadishu in 1993.
+G.C. in Brooklyn, NY, writes: Personally, if I had my way, I would have renamed Fort Gordon from honoring John Brown Gordon to honor Gary Gordon, a master sergeant and Medal of Honor recipient who was killed at the battle of Mogadishu in 1993.

 J.D. in Los Angeles, CA, writes: As regards your assertion that Lee Harvey Oswald's death led to the proliferation of related conspiracy theories, I would point out that there have in fact been assassinations of a national leader where the assassin still lives and where we have observed the aftermath that has since developed.